Categories in Tantra

 What is an energy-wind?
 Is it a subtle type of material?

-The problem in your question is what do we mean by “material”; that’s a difficult word.
-But within the categories of different types of nonstatic phenomena – things that are affected by causes and conditions, and that change – we have forms of physical phenomena (gzugs), ways of being aware of things (shes-pa), and then things that are neither (ldan-min ’du-byed).
-So it’s a form of physical phenomenon.
+The problem in your question is, what do we mean by “material”?
+That’s a difficult word.
+However, within the categories of different types of non-static phenomena – things that are affected by causes and conditions, and that change – we have forms of physical phenomena (gzugs), ways of being aware of things (shes-pa), and then things that are neither (ldan-min ’du-byed).
+So, it’s a form of physical phenomenon.
 Can it be seen with the eye?
-No. Not with the ordinary eye.
-But neither can sights and sounds that appear in dreams.
+No, not with the ordinary eye, but neither can sights and sounds that appear in dreams.
 Those also are forms of physical phenomena, but they’re not perceivable by the eye.
-So it’s like that.
-But anything that is made from these subtle energy-winds, or the chakras, the channels, the drops – creative energy drops – all these things in this system are part of samsara.
-You don’t have those as a Buddha.
-Let’s make that a little bit more specific: a Buddha has the subtlest energy-wind, which is the subtlest wind associated with the clear light mind, but a Buddha doesn’t have anything grosser than that.
-So a Buddha doesn’t have chakras and these sort of things.
+So, it’s like that.
+Nevertheless, anything that is made from these subtle energy-winds, or the chakras, the channels, the drops – creative energy drops – all these things in this system are part of samsara.
+We don’t have those as a Buddha.
+Let’s make that a little bit more specific, a Buddha has the subtlest energy-wind, which is the subtlest wind associated with the clear light mind, but a Buddha doesn’t have anything grosser than that.
+So, a Buddha doesn’t have chakras and these sorts of things.

-So for instance in the Kalachakra system, when you have the stacking of the 21,600 drops of creative energy things – or however you want to call them – creative energy drops within the central channel, all of that disappears and is gone when you actually achieve Buddhahood.
+For instance, in the Kalachakra system, when we have the stacking of the 21,600 drops of creative energy, creative energy drops within the central channel, all of that disappears and is gone when we actually achieve Buddhahood.
 They’re not there anymore.
 That’s something within the Kalachakra system.
-If you are not familiar with it, don’t worry about it.
-Something that you do within the energy systems, a certain moving of creative sparks (or something like that) of energy.
+If we are not familiar with it, don’t worry about it.
+It’s something that we do within the energy systems, a certain moving of creative sparks (or something like that) of energy.

 Extraphysical Powers